How do I book?

 Do the villas have air-conditioning?

-The following villas have air conditioning – Blue Lagoon Bure One, Blue Lagoon Bure Three, Blue Lagoon Bure Two (both bedrooms), Waterfall Villa (one bedroom), Beach House (one bedroom), Sea Breeze Villa (both bedrooms)
+The following villas have air conditioning – Blue Lagoon Bure One, Blue Lagoon Bure Three, Blue Lagoon Bure Two (both bedrooms), Waterfall Villa (both bedrooms), Beach House (one bedroom), Sea Breeze Villa (both bedrooms)

 Do the villas have televisions?